 The ‘First Lady’ of the village of Grou in province Friesland, the Netherlands, also named Grytsje of Grou.
-Archaeologists found her in January 2018 in the town of Grou at Halbertsmaplein square.
+Archaeologists found her in January 2018 in the village of Grou at Halbertsmaplein Square.
 Her grave is dated mid-eighth century.
 She received the title First Lady because until this find, it was not known people lived at Grou at all in the Early Middle Ages, already.

-Grou is situated in the center of province Friesland, in former peatland bordering the clay-soil area, what once were the tidal marshlands.
-The town of Grou itself is a terp village.
+Grou is situated in the center of province Friesland, on former peatland bordering the clay-soil area what once were tidal marshlands.
+Grou itself is a terp village.
 A terp being an artificial settlement mound.
 Read our Manual Making a Terp in 12 Steps to learn more about these dwelling mounds, and how to make them!
-Previous archaeological research in 2005, already indicated that the terp of Grou was erected after AD 200.
-With this excavation we may assume that the terp must have been erected between ca. 200 and 650.
+Previous archaeological research in 2005 already indicated that the terp of Grou was erected after AD 200.
+With the excavation in 2018 we may assume that the terp must have been erected between ca. 200 and 650.

 The skeleton was very porous and fragile at the time of the excavation, but still contained ninety recognizable bones.
 It is very likely to be a woman between the ages of 23 and 40.
 She died in the period from 750 to 775.
-That was not long after her king Poppo lost the battle against the Franks at the nearby river, annex inland sea, Boarn in the year 736 (or 734, sources differ).
-Read our post The Boarn Supremacy about this battle.
-Although she was buried, which is the Christian way and cremation normally the practice of heathens, probably the woman was heathen nevertheless.
-This is probable because her body was buried in a north-southern direction, whilst Christian burials have an east-western direction.
+That was not long after her king Poppo lost the battle against the Franks at the nearby river annex inland sea the Boarn in the year 736 or 734 (sources differ).
+Read our post The Boarn Supremacy about this disastrous battle.
+Although she was buried, which is the christian way and cremation normally the practice of heathens, probably the woman was heathen nevertheless.
+This is probable because her body was buried in a north-southerly direction, whilst Christian burials have an east-western direction.

-First Lady Grytsje also had severe wear on the joints of her arms and fingers.
-This led to painful bulges.
-Furthermore, she had a remarkably thin left arm, which probably hurt a lot too.
+First Lady Grytsje also had severe wear on the joints of her arms and fingers, and led to painful bulges.
+Furthermore, she had a remarkably thin left arm which probably hurt a lot too.
 She will probably have spared her arm and hands during use.
 Albeit bone abnormalities are more common in early-medieval skeletons, Grytsje had quite many, though.
 In part, these will have been caused by heavy physical work and vitamin deficiency.

 Half of the molars and teeth were missing in the lower jaw, probably due to severe tooth decay.
 As a result, she had to chew her food mainly with her front teeth, putting a heavy load on one side.
 This is clearly visible.
-The teeth that are still present, are very worn out.
-There were also small holes in the jaw bone, which were caused by severe gum disease.
+Teeth that are still present, are very worn out.
+There were also small holes in the jaw bone which were caused by severe gum disease.
 Grytsje also had an abscess and a suppuration in the root of a molar.
-Because of all the mouth problems, chewing has been a painful process and she probably preferred soft food.
+Because of all the mouth problems, chewing has been a painful process.
+Probably she preferred soft food.
 Because of this, a huge amount of tartar has formed over the teeth.
-Research suggest based on isotope analyses, that she may have ate freshwater fish mainly.
+Research based on isotope analyses suggests that she may have ate freshwater fish mainly.

 At her feet several pieces of leather have been found.
-These were the remains of shoes.
+These are the remains of shoes.
 Grytsje also received a decorated comb in her grave.
-It was made from several pieces of bone and antlers.
+The comb was made from several pieces of bone and antlers.
 That time, such combs were common in Frisian women’s graves.

-The staff in the grave, which was very probably used by the woman to support walking, is a carefully crafted piece of ash-wood.
+The staff in the grave, which for sure was used by the woman to support walking, is a carefully crafted piece of ash-wood.
 It appears that the stick was originally, in fact, a paddle stem.
 Apparently, discarded wood from shipping was readily available.

 Much care was taken in the grave.
 It therefore might be part of a burial field still to be uncovered.
 The researchers support this assumption on experiences elsewhere in the terp area.

-Note 1 – Of course, we await a facial reconstruction of this remarkable First Lady, notre dame of Grou!
+Note 1 – Another disfigured woman is the Girl of Yde whose face has been reconstructed too (see our post The Killing Fields, of the Celts).
+Of course, we await a facial reconstruction of this remarkable First Lady, notre dame of Grou!

 Note 3 – This post relies on E. Boers’ article, see Further reading below.
-The featured image, painting ‘The Hunchback’ by Jawlensky.
+The featured image, painting ‘The Hunchback II’ by Jawlensky.